JosephLai241/nomad/README.md

 # Configuration/Customization

-You can configure/customize `nomad` *without* the hassle of creating your own configuration file in the correct directory.
+You can configure/customize `nomad` *without* the hassles of creating your own configuration file in the correct directory with the correct syntax.

 # Inspirations